Mrs F Marshall – Head of Music: Clarinet, Flute, Saxophone, Piano, ukulele and vocals.

 Mrs England – Violin teaching

-If your child wants instrumental lessons, please do contact the academy or Mrs Marshall.
-There maybe a waiting list for some musical instruments and your student’s name will be added.
+If your child wants instrumental lessons, please do contact the academy or Miss Thomas.
+There may be a waiting list for some musical instruments and your child’s name will be added.

 KS3 Learning Journey